Product: Native Union's Gripster

 Design: The Gripster actually serves a few different functions.
 The kickstand snaps into several predefined settings along the back, and can be angled from 0 to nearly 180 degrees.
 This lets you stand the iPad up in portrait or landscape, or angle it for typing or using flat on a desk.
 The kickstand also doubles as a handle, either for holding in your hand, or even if (one were so inclined) for hanging the iPad from a hook.

-: Again the Gripster isn't necessarily as esthetically pleasing as I would like from something paired with my iPad, but a few key design elements make it actually quite functional.
+Design Points: Again the Gripster isn't necessarily as esthetically pleasing as I would like from something paired with my iPad, but a few key design elements make it actually quite functional.
 The case snaps securely to the iPad, leaving room so I can still use my smart cover at the same time.
 The kickstand feels robust and pretty stable, and it adjusts and snaps into place firmly.
 The range of the kickstand (as I mentioned before, pretty much 180 degrees at an angle and 360 degrees around) really opens up a lot of potential use cases.

-I use the iPad for many things.
+In Use: I use the iPad for many things.
 Initially, a content consumption device; watching video, reading magazines, browsing the web.
 The Gripster worked great in landscape and placed on my coffee table for watching video on the couch.
 Switching it to landscape, I loaded up Flipboard for a quick flip through my social feeds, while I ate a bowl of cereal.
 I often use my smart cover in a similar way, but I must say I really enjoyed being able to prop it up an a better viewing angle, and especially in portrait.

 I also use my iPad for work, sometimes for design layouts or illustration with a stylus, and often just a second monitor for my Macbook Air (via Air Display).
 Again I often use my smart cover in both of these cases to prop up the screen in landscape.
 With the Gripster, the added option of using the iPad in portrait as well as the wide range of adjustment was actually really appreciated.